Superbition/Celestte-Docs/docs/using_voltis/views.md

 ### includeCSS

-Most of the time you will just end up putting all your CSS links into your head element in your master view, but sometimes you may have a certain page which requires a lot of extra styling with CSS, it’s best to only include certain CSS files for different pages, that’s why Polyel allows you to use `@includeCSS` to require certain CSS files on different views.
+Most of the time you will just end up putting all your CSS links into your head element in your master view, but sometimes you may have a certain page which requires a lot of extra styling with CSS, it’s best to only include certain CSS files for different pages, that’s why Voltis allows you to use `@includeCSS` to require certain CSS files on different views.

 ```html
 {{ @includeCSS(profile.common) }}